CDSP-SCPO/blogit/_posts/2023-03-15-Dataverse-Orcid-Autoupdate.md

 ---
 layout: post
-title:  "How to automate updates from Dataverse publications to your contributor or researcher online public record"
+title:  "How to automate updates from Dataverse publications to your contributor / researcher online CV"
+abstract: "This tutorial will help you set an ORCID record (or public record) auto-update triggered by a dataset publication on a Dataverse repository using DOIs as dataset PIDs"
 ---

-# How to automate updates from Dataverse publications to your contributor or researcher online public record
 ## 1. Rationale
-This tutorial demonstrates how we can now leverage persistent identifiers (PIDs) and associated features to **capture metadata workflows** and **automatically update the research graph**.
+This tutorial demonstrates how you can leverage persistent identifiers (PIDs) and associated features to **capture metadata workflows** and **automatically update the research graph**.

 See [Fenner, M., & Aryani, A. (2019).
 Introducing the PID Graph (https://doi.org/10.5438/JWVF-8A66)](https://doi.org/10.5438/jwvf-8a66).